Introduction

 - Australian Border Force enforcement frameworks

-The Australian Government’s Defence Export Control Office (DECO) regulates exports of military and dual-use goods, including certain optical and imaging technologies.
+The Australian Government’s Defence Export Control Office (DECO) regulates exports of military and dual-use goods, including certain electro-optical, image intensifier and thermal imaging technologies.

 Businesses exporting and reselling night vision systems within and outside of Australia should understand: